Connect Shopify to Amazon: Complete 2026 guide

 If everything works, you can:

-- Push your full catalog.
+- Push your full catalog

 - For the first week, monitor daily:

-- Listing errors (attributes/images).
+- Listing errors (attributes/images)

-- Suppressed listings (category/brand).
+- Suppressed listings (category/brand)

-- Price warnings.
+- Price warnings

-- Account health signals in Performance Dashboard.
+- Account health signals in the Performance Dashboard

 Amazon to Shopify product import guide

-When you’ve been selling on Amazon for a while, it’s easy to forget that all your hard work (optimizing titles, uploading images, managing variations) lives inside Amazon’s ecosystem.
 It works there, but it doesn’t automatically give you a foundation for building your own DTC Shopify store.
 That’s why many Amazon sellers who decide to launch a Shopify shop face the same question: should I start fresh, or can I pull my existing Amazon listings into Shopify?

 There are good reasons to import.
 If your catalog is already polished on Amazon, bringing that data into Shopify saves hours of re-entry.
 It also ensures consistency over the SKUs, titles, and description.
 How you bring products over depends on your situation.
 If you only have a small handful of products, you can export your listings from Amazon as a flat file and then reshape that file into Shopify’s CSV format.